Museum Discovery

 Summer Discovery Day Camps

 Your museum adventure awaits this summer at the Peterborough Museum & Archives!
-Summer Discovery Camps will be returning for our 36th season of providing rich, diverse, fun and educational summer camps for children.
+Summer Discovery Camps will be returning for our 38th season of providing rich, diverse, fun and educational summer camps for children.
 With new themes weekly and a focus on education, you can expect our camps to deliver quality programming.
-See below for all of the details including new weekly themes, an extended pick up window to 4:45 p.m. and a new youth camp for those aged 10 -14!
+See below for all of the details including new weekly themes, fees and times.

 Day camps take place in our large air conditioned barrier free spaces (multi purpose room and Fleming Annex), the Heritage Pavilion, galleries and surrounding green space including our accessible play structure.